 In the second round of the Delphi survey, we asked the experts to prioritize the identified applications.
 Our results show that text improvement is considered the most important application, followed by text summary as the second most important, and code writing as the third most important application.
-Most (59.6%) of the experts either already use or express their intention to use LLMs in their own work (figure 2).
-A significant portion (86.5%) of the experts perceive LLMs as valuable for administrative tasks, confirming the assumption that time savings are expected for researchers through LLM utilization (figure 2).
+Most (59.6%) of the experts either already use or express their intention to use LLMs in their own work (Fig. 2).
+A significant portion (86.5%) of the experts perceive LLMs as valuable for administrative tasks, confirming the assumption that time savings are expected for researchers through LLM utilization (Fig. 2).

 Asked about the limitations of LLMs in scientific work, five distinct types of limitations were mentioned.
-We observed (1) lack of transparency, as it is unclear on which data the model's outputs are based on, (2) incorrectness, especially regarding literature references and biographical information, which may affect the reliability of the generated text, (3) lack of creativity, as ChatGPT relies heavily on existing patterns and may struggle to generate entirely new content, (4) outdatedness, particularly as the version of ChatGPT used in this study relies on a database that only goes up to 2021, and (5) unspecificity, i.e. LLMs produce superficial texts that do not address topics in depth or detail.
-There are already approaches to address some of these limitations, even if not completely.
+We observed (1) lack of transparency, as it is unclear on which data the model's outputs are based on, (2) incorrectness, especially regarding literature references and biographical information, which may affect the reliability of the generated text, (3) lack of creativity, as ChatGPT relies heavily on existing patterns and may struggle to generate entirely new content, (4) outdatedness, particularly as the version of ChatGPT used in this study relies on a database that only goes up to 2021, and (5) unspecificity, i.e., LLMs produce superficial texts that do not address topics in depth or detail.
+One respondent recounted their experimentation with ChatGPT which illustrates the unreliability of LLMgenerated text: